ePlanSys/eplansys/eplansys_docs/getting_started/first_plan.rst

    ros2 run plansys2_epistemic_executor epistemic_state_node --ros-args \
      -p epddl_domain:=<the same domain.epddl> \
      -p epddl_problem:=<the same problem.epddl>

+Once it is up, ``ros2 plansys2 epistemic`` asks it what it holds, checks a formula against it, and advances it by hand. :doc:`command_line` walks the corridor scenario through from a terminal that way, which is the shortest path to seeing a Kripke model change.

 Sensing from a map
 ------------------